 Guide to applying for the Refugee Student Settlement Pathway

-Applications are open for the Refugee Student Settlement Pathway on 16 February 2026.
-You must submit an Expression of Interest by no later than 2 March 2026 to be considered for this intake of the RSSP.
-Students who submit an eligible expression of interest will be invited to submit a full application due on 5pm on Monday 16 March, Melbourne Australia time (Australian Eastern Daylight Time).
+Applications are open for the Refugee Student Settlement Pathway.
+Start by submitting an Expression of Interest.
+Students who submit an eligible expression of interest will be invited to submit a full application.

 How to apply

-• Registered with UNHCR in Malaysia, India and Thailand.
+• Be registered with UNHCR in Malaysia, India and Thailand.

 • 18-30 years of age at the time of application.